MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/error-when-run-exchange-remote-connectivity-analyzer-tool-test-connectivity-office-365-to-authenticate-office-365-must-enter-your-microsoft-account.md

 _**Topic Last Modified:** 2012-11-06_

-If an issue occurs when you try to run the Microsoft Exchange Remote Connectivity Analyzer tool to test connectivity to Microsoft Office 365, you may receive the following error message: To authenticate to Office 365, you must enter your Microsoft account.
+If an issue occurs when you try to run the Microsoft Remote Connectivity Analyzer tool to test connectivity to Microsoft Office 365, you may receive the following error message: To authenticate to Office 365, you must enter your Microsoft account.
 This is your User Principal Name and in many cases will be something like user@contoso.com.

 The following sections can help you to resolve this issue.